ykhli/mcp-light-control/README.md

 ### Cursor

-1. First, you need to get your Philips Hue bridge IP address and username (API key).
+1. First, obtain your Philips Hue bridge IP address and username (API key).
 If you don't have one, run the discovery script:

    ```bash
    node build/discover-bridge.js
    ```

-   Follow the prompts to press the link button on your Hue bridge and get your API key.
+   Follow the prompts to press the link button on your Hue bridge and receive your API key.

 2. Clone this project locally.

-3. Run `npm install`, `npm run build` under the project dir.
+3. Run `npm install` followed by `npm run build` in the project directory.
 This will generate the MCP server script in the `/build` directory.

-Then go to Cursor Settings -> MCP -> Add new MCP server
+4. In Cursor, navigate to Settings -> MCP -> Add new MCP server:

-- Name = `control_lights` (or choose your own name)
+   - Name: `control_lights` (or choose your own name)
-- Type = command
+   - Type: command
    - Command: `node ABSOLUTE_PATH_TO_MCP_SERVER/build/index.js --hue_username=YOUR_HUE_USERNAME --bridge_ip=YOUR_BRIDGE_IP`

 You can also set these values as environment variables in the MCP configuration.

 ### Claude Desktop

-Same setup as above, and then add the following MCP config:
+Complete the same setup as above, then add the following MCP configuration:

 ```json
 {